jumphone/www/courses/c01/s01/index.md

 ### Slide 101: Introduction to Python Documentation
 **Content:**
-- Welcome back to Programming 1.
-- Today, we’ll explore how to find and read Python documentation.
+- Now, we’ll explore how to find and read Python documentation.
 - Python’s documentation is a valuable resource for learning and troubleshooting.

 ---